ampotos/dynStruct/todo/future_work.md

 	When dynStruct will be usable I will ask a few friend to try it and give me their feelback (and I will use it as well).
 	It's important to do this just after the interface because is a big changement has to be done, it will be easier to do it now thant in a few month.

+# correct segf and deadlock found, and search for other issue in the data gatherer:
+  	  after some test i found multiple deadlock and 1 segf (see log book) in the data gatherer.
+	  I have to fix them before adding any other feature test the data gatherer on other prog to find other issue

+#store opcode for each acces and disass in python with capstone

+       	this can be usefull for the dissertation it could be very helpfull to have the instruction which did the access to understand certain behavior. this will also help to have better type recovery.

 #check if it work correctly with multi-thread program:

 	Just verify if dynStruct work properly wth multi-thread program.